zntfdr/talks/2019 Whats New In Swift 5.2/README.md

 # Abstract
-Swift 5.2 delivers significant quality and performance enhancements: this talk highlights every new Swift Evolution proposal implemented and other important features as well.
+Swift 5.2 delivers significant quality and performance enhancements that will affect and improve every single Swift codebase out there: this talk highlights the main new features and other important changes.

 Lighting Talk.